elastic/kibana/x-pack/plugins/alerting/README.md

 # Kibana alerting

-The Kibana alerting plugin provides a common place to setup alerts.
-It supports:
+The Kibana alerting plugin provides a common place to set up alerts.
+You can:

-- Registering types of alerts
+- Register types of alerts
-- List the registered types of alerts
+- List the types of registered alerts
-- CRUD on alerts
+- Perform CRUD actions on alerts

 ## Terminology